 3D printing is the process of creating a three-dimensional object from a digital model.
 The process is also called additive manufacturing because objects are created by adding layer upon layer of material until the object is complete.

 3D printing is a relatively new technology that’s only just begun to secure a foothold in modern manufacturing technology.
-The first 3D printer was released in 1987 by 3D Systems, and today the process is used across many industries including aerospace tool manufacturing, auto parts, robotic structures, industrial tooling, healthcare prosthetics and product design.
+The first 3D printer was released in 1987 by 3D Systems.
+Today the process is used across many industries, including aerospace tool manufacturing, auto parts, robotic structures, industrial tooling, healthcare prosthetics and product design.

 Why invest in the 3D printing category?